Schedule Your Free Case Evaluation

 DISCERNING WAGE AND HOUR VIOLATIONS

-It’s important to note that a wage and hour violation case may focus on a violation of federal employment law and/or California law.
-For example, a wage and hour case could potentially revolve around failure to meet the minimum wage the employee should have received.
-The federal minimum wage is much less than the state minimum wage enforced in California and within the City and County of Los Angeles.
+The federal minimum wage is much less than the state minimum wage enforced in California ($16.50/hr.).
+In addition, there are different minimum wages within the city ($17.87/hr.) and county ($17.81/hr.) of Los Angeles.
 Many other variables can potentially influence this type of case as well, such as a pattern of related violations affecting multiple employees of the same workplace, retaliatory actions taken against whistleblowers, and more.

 Wage and hour violations include the failure to get: